 - Don’t stay if it’s a destructive relationship.
 Is the conflict reoccurring?
 Think about whether the conflict is destructive.
 Sometimes we stay in destructive relationships, but no matter the resolution, it will be short lived without addressing the deeper issues.
 If you can’t decide if you should divorce or not, read about how to choose between mediation and therapy.

 - Learn about negotiation and how to negotiate.
 Often, conflict resolution requires people to negotiate to ask what they are looking for.
-Use the Mediate to Go self-resolver to develop the right negotiation strategy for you.
-It’s free!

 - Confront the person in a respectful way.
 We call this a constructive confrontation, where we prepare to discuss our concerns with someone in a respectful way, focusing on our feelings, not blaming the other.